gbif/gbif-data-validator/doc/api.md

 - `"status"` : The global status of the validation
 - `"fileFormat"` : File format used be the server handle the submitted file
+- `"validationProfile"` : Validation profile used to validate the provided resource
 - `"indexeable"` : Is the provided resource indexeable by GBIF?
 - `"errorCode"` : Contains the error code in case the provided resource can not be validated
 - `"errorMessage"` : Contains human readable message in case the provided resource can not be validated